| Starting

 to the flag…’ Darn, I guess my mind was elsewhere again,

 but I think you know what I mean.
+So until next time, remember

 the number one thing in poker is to have fun and enjoy it.
 It’s